Univention Management Console

 methods of a class named *Instance* that inherits :class:`.Base`.

-The following python code example matches the definition in the previous section::
+The following Python code example matches the definition in the previous section::

 from univention.management.console import Translation